 The word ‘lawyer’ is a handy umbrella term for anyone who practises law.
 Most UK lawyers choose to work as either a solicitor or as a barrister.

-- Individuals or companies usually approach solicitors for legal advice in the first instance.
-There are over 136,000 solicitors in the UK.
+Individuals or companies usually approach solicitors for legal advice in the first instance.
+There are over 140,000 solicitors in the UK.
 Most solicitors work for a law firm or partnership and, unlike other industries, not for a company.
-Firms, including law firms, are managed and owned by partners and senior partners; companies, on the other hand, are run by directors and owned by shareholders.
+Firms, including law firms, are managed and owned by partners and senior partners (instead of being owned/run by directors and shareholders).

-- Solicitors bring in a barrister for specialist advice or representation in court if needed.
+Barristers are consulted by solicitors when specialist advice or representation in court is needed.
 Barristers need to be good at thinking on their feet and persuading a judge in court why they should decide in favour of a client.
-The barristers’ profession is much smaller and more competitive to get into than the solicitors’ profession; there are only 15,000 barristers in the UK – and most of them are self-employed.
+The barristers’ profession is much smaller and more competitive to get into than the solicitors’ profession; there are only 16,000 barristers in the UK – and most of them are self-employed.

 Solicitors and barristers don’t have to work for law firms and chambers.
 A minority of qualified solicitors and barristers choose to work for the government or as an in-house lawyer in a local authority or company’s legal department.
 All big companies, such as Vodafone, Amazon and BT, have in-house legal departments.
-In-house lawyers advise colleagues in their company rather than external clients off the street.
+In-house lawyers advise colleagues in their company rather than external clients.

-- Paralegals assist in law firms and carry out various legal tasks, from admin support (such as preparing documents or general helping around the office) to research.
+Paralegals assist in law firms and carry out various legal tasks, from admin support (such as preparing documents or general helping around the office) to research.
 They are not able to give legal advice but have some interaction with clients.
 Law firms take on teams of paralegals to support their solicitors on big cases or deals.

-- Judges decide cases in a law court.
-In the UK, you have to practise as a solicitor or barrister for several years before becoming a judge.
+Judges decide cases in a law court.
+In the UK, you have to practise as a solicitor or barrister for at least five or seven years before becoming a judge.
 Becoming a judge is incredibly competitive, with applications for judicial positions far outweighing the number of appointments made.